 Every pitch deck must include an introduction about your business.
 The very first slide should tell your audience who you are and what the business does, and this is a great place to include your value proposition and any other messaging you believe is important for helping prospects learn more about your business, including:

 - What your business does

 - Competitor analysis and why you’re better

 - Reasons to invest in your business

 Pose yourself as a solution

 Marketing methods change as a business grows.
 By showing your marketing platforms and how they are purposefully built for a business that’s growing, you’ll show that you’re thinking ahead.
-Lay out your marketing plans and explain how you intend to market your product via email and other digital channels, noting that you are prepared to start marketing your business from day one, If possible, bring in supporting evidence using studies, reviews, or statistics.
+Lay out your marketing plans and explain how you intend to market your product via email marketing, social media marketing, and other digital channels, noting that you are prepared to start marketing your business from day one.
+If possible, bring in supporting evidence using studies, reviews, or statistics.
 Explain your actionable marketing techniques and include your customer relationship management (CRM) plan.

 If you have them, show pictures of your product in action with product descriptions.
 This would be a good place to include any positive reviews you have too, but don’t worry if you’re not quite there yet.
 Consider showcasing your team and leadership—investors may want to know who is executing the mission and vision of your business.

 Include your financial figures, your current investments, and your use of funds, especially if there is month-over-month growth or projections for the next 3 to 5 years.
 If your company has yet to start up and you don’t have that information, don’t worry about it.
 Either way, make sure to include your fundraising goals, shown in a range.
 (By creating a range, you might open up opportunities for more investors.)